zoolanders/documentation/02.extensions/zooorder/01.basics/03.integration/docs.md

 | **Layout** | The Layout to use for the ordering fields mapping. |
 | **Module Layout** | The layout that will be used to display the module. |
 | **Module Class Suffix** | A module class suffix for specific module styling. |

+## Layout Setup

+For correct ordering select the corrsponding **Value Type* in the layout settings.
+Among the options are Alphanumeric, Numeric, Numeric with decimals and By Date.